Sequel-Ace/Sequel-Ace/docs/get-connected/mamp-xampp.md

 ##### Connect to XAMPP via a unix socket

-(0.9.7 and earlier versions: The unix socket for XAMPP is /Applications/XAMPP/xamppfiles/var/mysql/mysql.sock.
-In 0.9.8 and later versions, this socket path will be checked automatically if the field is left empty.)
+Usually, socket path will be checked automatically if the field is left empty.
+Try to use full socket path in case of troubles: `/Applications/XAMPP/xamppfiles/var/mysql/mysql.sock`

 Use root as username, and leave the password field blank.